marleriee/RHRV_SDU/README.md

 #### Files

--   There are sample single lead ECG files added in the package Ex_M1.sdf, Ex_M2.sdf and Ex_F1.sdf
+-   We have added sample data containing single lead ECG files to the package:
+    *Ex_M1.sdf, Ex_M2.sdf and Ex_F1.sdf*
--   The data is stored in the extdata folder of the package
+-   The data is stored in the extdata folder of the package.
 -   The list of files is avaliable using:

 ```{r "SetDatafolder"}